lukarh/newsletter-website-template/README.md

 ## Deployment
 In a terminal at this directory, run the following command to install all necessary libraries / packages:

+## Not Included

+`.env` file is not included, which contains the secret and publishable key from Stripe, as well as developer API keys/credentials for MailTrap and NewsAPI

 ## Available Scripts